 Merchandise inventory is one of the types of inventory that directly and substantially impacts a company’s financial health.

-- The total amount of assets, in which merchandise inventory is included, impacts a company’s solvency, or ability to meet its financial obligations.
+- The total amount of assets, which includes merchandise inventory, impacts a company’s solvency, or ability to meet its financial obligations.

 - Merchandise inventory turnover rate reflects a company’s ability to sell its products.
 It gives you a metric to focus on improving to enhance your sales pipeline.

-- A company’s Cost of Goods Sold (COGS), one of the most important measurements of a profitable, successful business, is based in part on merchandise inventory figures.
+- A company’s cost of goods sold (COGS), is based in part on merchandise inventory figures.
+This is one of the most important measurements of a profitable, successful business.

 Ignore merchandise inventory and you immediately squander an opportunity to enhance the health of your business.
 Embrace it—learn everything you can about it—and you’ll have taken one of the biggest steps toward profitability a company can take.